jbernhard-nw/rec-workshop/README.md

 About the workshop
 ------------------
 Recommendations are everywhere.
 Netflix wants to recommend you movies and shows you will watch.
 Stitch Fix wants to recommend you clothes you will wear.
-NerdWallet wants to recommend you financial products that will improve your life and that you will be approved for, and Amazon wants to recommend you... well everything.
+NerdWallet wants to recommend you financial products that will improve your life and that you will be approved for, Tinder wants to recommend you a significant other, and Amazon wants to recommend you... well everything.
+In this workshop, we will take a look at what should be considered when building your own recommendation system and how you can get started building your own recommendation systems using Python.

 Prerequisites
 -------------
 This workshop assumes familiarity with Jupyter notebooks and basics of pandas, matplotlib and numpy.

 Obtaining the Tutorial Material